Rei II: Reception

 "Rei II" was first broadcast on November 8, 1995, and scored a 7.7% rating of audience share on Japanese TV, the highest up to that point.
 According to Junichi Sato, after the episode's broadcast Evangelion and Rei Ayanami enjoyed high sales in the Japanese market of fan-made comics, known as doujinshi.
 In 1996, the episode ranked fourth among Animage's list of "Best Anime Episodes".
 In February 1996, Animedia magazine ranked Rei's smile scene among the most memorable anime moments of the month.
 TV Asahi later published a ranking of the most significant scenes in the history of animation; the scene where "Rei Ayanami smiles at Shinji for the first time" managed to reach 14th position.
 Rei's smile also appeared in another ranking of the broadcaster, winning 45th place.

 "Rei II" received a positive reception from critics and reviewers.
 Anime magazine Newtype praised "Rei II", describing the scene where Rei greets Shinji before the battle against the Angel Ramiel as "impressive".
 The Artifice's Justin Wu also praised the scene of Rei's smile, describing it as a "powerful" and "iconic moment", since it is "the first time she has deliberately shown an emotion, and one of the handful of times she has done so throughout the whole series".
 Merumo described it as a "touching" moment.
 According to writer Dennis Redmond, Rei's smile is one of many "extraordinary moments" in the series where battles "artfully embellish, rather than overwhelm, the subtlest of character interaction".

-Critic Dani Cavallaro praised Anno's tendency to foreground "delicate character interactions": "The action element, therefore, unquestionably enriches yet never threatens to asphyxiate the affective import of events".
 Ramiel was particularly well received by fans, being considered one of Evangelion's best enemies, while Operation Yashima became one of the most popular fights in the series.
 In July 2020, Comic Book Resources reported an 8.3/10 rating on IMDb for the installment, ranking it ninth among the highest-rated Evangelion episodes.